JDanielSecOps/Nucleo/readme.md

 ## Details

-Nucleo is a minimalistic todo application built for linux platforms built with C for its core functionalities and GTK for the user interface layer
+Nucleo is a minimalistic todo application for linux platforms built with C for its core functionalities and GTK for the user interface layer

 ## Tech Stack